We will contact you shortly.

-Which types of stem cells are used?
+Which stem cell types are used?

-Consultation with a manager
+1. Consultation with a manager

-Online/offline consultation with a doctor
+2. Consultation with a doctor

-A personal consultation with a doctor is an excellent opportunity for you to find out all details of the program and get an individual prognosis.
+A personal consultation with a doctor is an opportunity for you to find out all details of the program and get an individual prognosis.
 All the medical information you provide will be carefully reviewed so that you get the most effective treatment.
 The procedures take place in our clinical institutions in Kyiv, Ukraine.

 During the checkup, the doctor assesses your readiness for cell therapy.
 If the assessment is positive, biological materials are taken.
 Depending on your doctor's recommendations, you may be prescribed your own* or donor stem cells.

-* If you are prescribed the treatment with your own cells, you will have an ear punch biopsy performed under anesthesia in an operating room.
+* If you are prescribed the treatment with your own cells, you will have an ear punch biopsy performed under local anesthesia in an operating room.
 The procedure lasts for 15 minutes.
 The punch depth is up to 4 mm, and the diameter is up to 3 mm.

-Preparation of the stem cell product
+4. Preparation of the stem cell product

-OWN CELLSAfter the biomaterials are collected, our team of biotechnologists will prepare a therapeutic dose of stem cells.
+After the biomaterials are collected, our team of biotechnologists will prepare a therapeutic dose of stem cells.
 In our laboratory, we will select stem cells from your sample, grow the required number of cells, test them, then create a stem cell product for your treatment.
 Usually, the production takes up to 21 days.

-DONOR CELLSAccording to the doctor's prescription, the biotechnologist will select a ready-made and pre-tested sample of donor cells from our cryobank in the required quantity.
+According to the doctor's prescription, the biotechnologist will select a ready-made and pre-tested sample of donor cells from our cryobank in the required quantity.
 In this case, cell injection can happen immediately after diagnosis and drug preparation.

-Start of treatment
+5. Start of treatment

 Based on the diagnostic results, your doctor will prescribe metabolic therapy to improve the functioning of the affected tissues.
 The doctor will also prepare you for cell therapy with the help of intravenous infusion, intramuscular injections, and correction of sugar levels (in case of severe disorders).

-Injection of the cellular product, the regeneration phase
+7. Injection of the cellular product, the regeneration phase

 The injection of the cellular product is most often performed with intravenous administration.
 Perilymphatic administration, which provides stabilization for a longer period of action of the cellular material, is offered, too.
 Additionally, the administration to the affected organs takes place.

-Keeping in touch
+9. Keeping in touch

 Throughout the program, you will have a personal manager who will ensure the best communication between you and the clinic.
 After treatment, our patients are advised to maintain contact with us.
 We'll ask you to fill out a questionnaire in 3 and 6 months after the treatment to evaluate the progress and answer all questions.